Consent Preferences

 Less expensive Supermarket cheese options.

-Pecorino cheese commonly available in the U.S. is too salty to use exclusively in the dish.
+Pecorino cheese, which is widely available in the US, is too salty to use exclusively in the dish.
 You get a better result if you mix half Pecorino and half Parmesan.

-As for the quality of the cheese, this dish is around $6 for four servings with good bronze-cut pasta and real Pecorino and Parmigiano Reggiano.
+As for the quality of the cheese, this dish is priced at around $6 for four servings, featuring good bronze-cut pasta and authentic Pecorino and Parmigiano Reggiano.
 Buy the good cheese if you use a little over a pound in three months.
 If you don't, you can find a good Parmesan at Aldi for $4 for 8 ounces and an acceptable Romano at Walmart for around the same price.
 This is cheaper than buying the good stuff at Costco or Sam's, but not that much.
 I use 1-2 pounds of Pecorino and Parmigiano every 2-3 months, so buying the larger amount works for me.
-But the big picture: the cheaper cheese still makes a good dish, albeit a less creamy one.
+However, the big picture is that the cheaper cheese still makes a good dish, albeit a less creamy one.
 Additionally, you may need to add salt.

 Pasta